avaneev/prvhash/README.md

 "ideal" bit-shuffler: this construct represents a "bivariable shuffler" which transforms input `lcg` and `Seed` variables into another pair of variables with 50% bit difference relative to input, and without collisions.
-The whole core hash function, however, uses a rearranged mixing, which produces a hash
+The whole core hash function, however, uses a more complex mixing which produces a hash
 value: the pair composed of the hash value and either a new `lcg` or a new `Seed` value also produces no input-to-output collisions.
 Thus it can be said that the system does not lose any input entropy.
-In 3-dimensional analysis, when `Seed`, `lcg` and `msgw` values are scanned, and transformed into output `Seed` and `Hash` value pairs, this system almost does not exhibit state change-related collisions.
-If the initial state of the system has little or zero entropy (less than 2X state variable size bits of entropy), on very sparse entropy input (in the order of 1 bit per 80), this system may initially exhibit local correlations between adjacent bits, so in such case this system requires 4-5 preliminary "conditioning" rounds.
+In 3-dimensional analysis, when `Seed`, `lcg`, and `msgw` values are scanned and transformed into output `Seed` and `Hash` value pairs, this system almost does not exhibit state change-related collisions.
+If the initial state of the system has little or zero entropy (less than `Seed` plus `lcg` variable size bits of entropy), on very sparse entropy input (in the order of 1 bit per 80), this system may initially exhibit local correlations between adjacent bits, so in such case this system requires 4-5 preliminary "conditioning" rounds.

-Another important aspect of this system, especially from the cryptography standpoint, is entropy input to output latency.
-The base latency for state-to-state transition is equal to 1 (2 for "parallel" arrangements); and at the same time, 1 in hash-to-hash direction: this means that PRVHASH additionally requires a full pass through the hash array for the entropy to propagate, before using its output.
-However, hashing also requires a pass to the end of the hash array if message's length is shorter than the output hash, to "mix in" the initial hash value.
+Another important aspect of this system, especially from the cryptography standpoint, is the entropy input to output latency.
+The base latency for state-to-state transition is equal to 1 (2 for "parallel" arrangements); and at the same time, 1 in hash-to-hash direction: this means that PRVHASH additionally requires a full pass through the hashword array, for the entropy to propagate, before using its output.
+However, hashing also requires a pass to the end of the hashword array if message's length is shorter than the output hash, to "mix in" the initial hash value.
 When there is only 1 hashword in use, for larger state variable sizes there is practically no added delay, and thus the entropy propagation is only subject to the base latency.
-Empirically, however, entropy propagation speed depends on the state variable size: for 8-bit variables 4 full hash array passes are needed, for 16-bit and larger variables only 1 full pass is needed.
+Empirically, however, entropy propagation speed depends on the state variable
+size: for 8-bit variables, 4 full hash array passes are needed, for 16-bit and larger variables only 1 full pass is needed.

 Without external entropy (message) injections, the function can run for a prolonged time, generating pseudo-entropy without much repetitions.
 When the